SVProgressHUD/SVProgressHUD/README.md

 github "SVProgressHUD/SVProgressHUD"
 ```

-Run `carthage update` to build the framework and drag the built `SVProgressHUD.framework` (in Carthage/Build/iOS folder) into your Xcode project (Linked Frameworks and Libraries in `Targets`).
+Run `carthage bootstrap` to build the framework in your repository's Carthage directory.
+You can then include it in your target's `carthage copy-frameworks` build phase.
+For more information on this, please see [Carthage's documentation](https://github.com/carthage/carthage#if-youre-building-for-ios-tvos-or-watchos).

 ### Manually